ntnhut/LeetSolve/docs/source/String/08_STR_3_Longest_Substring_Without_Repeating_Characters.md

 ## [Problem statement](https://leetcode.com/problems/longest-substring-without-repeating-characters/)

-Given a string `s`, find the length of the longest substring without repeating characters.
+Given a string `s`, your task is to determine the length of the longest substring within `s` that does not contain any repeating characters.

 ### Example 1
 ```text